smartanthill/smartanthill2_0/docs/design-documents/smartanthill-overall-architecture.rst

 * **Initial State**.
 Initially (when shipped to the customer), SmartAnthill mass-market-oriented device contains a program which ensures it's operation.
 Re-programming capability and connector are optional for SmartAnthill mass-market-oriented devices.

 * **“Pairing” with Central Controller**.
 "Pairing" includes Central Controller (controlled via *SmartAnthill Dashboard*) generating and exchanging credentials with device, querying device configuration and capabilities, and entering credentials, configuration and capabilities into *SmartAnthill Database*.
+"Pairing" is described in detail in :ref:`sapairing` document.

-  - Physically, “pairing” can be done in several different ways [TODO: check feasibility of each]:
+  - Physically, “pairing” can be done in one of two different ways:

-    + Using direct NFC (moving NFC-enabled device close to NFC-enabled Central Controller)

-    + Using indirect NFC.
-It means: first, launching SmartAnthill-pairing app on an NFC-enabled smartphone; second, bringing the smartphone physically close to Central Controller; third, bringing the smartphone physically close to the device; fourth, bringing the smartphone physically close to Central Controller again.

-    + Using USB flash.
-Will need to insert USB flash stick sequentially: to Central Controller, to USB-enabled device, and again to Central Controller.
+    + OtA Single-LED Pairing.
+Requires user to point a webcam of Central Controller (or a phone camera with SmartAnthill app running - TODO) to the Device intended to be paired.
+On the Device side, requires only one single LED (existing LED MAY be re-used for "pairing")
+    + Zero Paper Pairing.
+Requires user to enter 26-symbol key into Central Controller.
+On the Device side, requires printed key (unique to the Device); additionally requires Device to fullfil Reprogramming Requirements as specified in :ref:`sapairing`.

-  - Special considerations: to achieve reasonable levels of security, SmartAnthill Device MUST NOT allow to extract credentials; the only action allowed is to re-pair device with a different Central Controller, destroying previously existing credentials in the process.
+  - Special considerations: SmartAnthill Device MUST NOT allow to extract keys; the only action allowed is to re-pair device with a different Central Controller, destroying previously existing credentials in the process.
 In other words, while it is possible to steal device to use with a different Central Controller, it should not be possible to impersonate device without access to Central Controller.
+In addition, re-pairing MUST be initiated on the Device itself (and Devices MUST NOT allow initiating re-pairing remotely); this is necessary to ensure that to hijack Device, attacker needs to be in physical possession of the Device.

 * **Operation**.
 Operation of Mass-market-oriented device is the same as operation of Hobbyist-oriented device.

 SmartAnthill protocol stack
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 SmartAnthill protocol stack is described in detail in a separate document, :ref:`saprotostack`.